 The next day at school, the students are taking a test, and Dirk wants Marsha to telepathically give him some answers, but she refuses because they’re supposed to use their powers for good, not bad.
 Because of their arguing, they discover another student in class who is telepathic as well, and in the midst of their shock, the story comes to a conclusion (for now).
 The story resumes in issue 1.2, coming soon.
 Two Sit-Commercials follow the main story, because a Sitcomic wouldn’t be complete without Sit-Commercials.

 Being new to the comic book industry, Sitcomics is heading in the right direction.
 “Telepathetic” is a great read, highly recommended, and I rate it 4.5 out of 5 stars.
 It’ll be interesting to find out what happens next, and the next issue is eagerly anticipated.
 For now, there are three other titles from Sitcomics that are recommended books as well, but those reviews will follow shortly.
-For new comic book readers who want something new, fresh, with great story-telling and art, “Telepathetic” is a book that shouldn’t be passed up, and it can be found on ComiXology for a mere 99¢.
+For new comic book readers who want something new, fresh, with great story-telling and art, “Telepathetic #1” is a book that shouldn’t be passed up, and it can be found on ComiXology for $1.99 by clicking HERE.
 Written by Darin Henry, art and colors by Blair Shedd, and lettered by Marshall Dillon.

 © The Henry Farm 2017, Inc.